 Mandatory Reporting Facts

 • All 50 states have passed some form of a mandatory child abuse and neglect reporting law in order to qualify for funding under the Child Abuse Prevention and Treatment Act (CAPTA)(Jan.
 1996 version), 42 U.S.C.
-5101, et seq..
-The Act was originally passed in 1974, has been amended several times and was most recently amended and reauthorized on October 3, 1996, by the Child Abuse Prevention and Treatment and Adoption Act Amendments of 1996 (P.L.
-104-235).
+5101, et seq.
+The Act was originally passed in 1974, has been amended several times and was most recently amended and reauthorized on June 25, 2003, by the Keeping Children and Families Save Act of 2003 (P.L.108-36).
+See About CAPTA: A Legislative History.

 • CAPTA mandates "minimum definitions" for child abuse and sexual abuse.
 Child abuse or neglect is any recent act or failure to act: